barionleg/cesium.wiki.gs/Contributor's-Guide.md

 * Window - Preferences:
    * General - Editors - Text Editors.
 Check Insert spaces for tabs.
 Apply.
+   * JavaScript - Code Style - Formatter - New - _Select a new profile name_ - Indentation - Tab Policy.
+Set it to "Spaces only."
    * Web - CSS Files - Editor.
 Switch the radio button to "Indent using spaces".
 Change Indentation size to 4.
 Apply.
    * Web - HTML Files - Editor.
 Switch the radio button to "Indent using spaces".
 Change Indentation size to 4.
 OK.